 - Lie flat on the floor and bend your knees.

-- Turn them to one side while keeping the rest
+- Turn them to one side while keeping the rest of your body static.

 - Try and bring your knees as close to the floor as possible.